 70s Outfit #3: Casual Summer Days

 When days are warm and jeans are too hot a pair of high waisted shorts are your next best option.
-High waisted jean shorts are the classic shorts but low waisted hotpants with or without pockets were the fashion in the mid-70s.
-Pair them with a striped tank top or crochet crop top for a summertime retro style.
+High waisted denim shorts are the classic knit shorts with or without pockets were the fashion in the early to mid 70s.
+Pair them with a striped tank top or ringer tee, polo shirt or crop top for a summertime retro style.
 Consider too the zip up romper for all in one ease.

 For a summer outfit choose 1.
 High waisted shorts or short shorts with pockets 2.
-Optional belt- white, natural or rainbow stripes 3.
+Optional belt- white, natural, or rainbow stripes 3.
 Striped or crochet sleeveless top, polo shirt or crop top (or make it a one-piece with a romper) 4.
 Wedge sandals or Birkenstocks 5.
-Long bead, wood or ivory necklace
+Rompers 6.
+Terry cloth skirt or skort

 70s Outfit #4: Wrap Dresses

 Diane Von Furstenberg is credited to create one of the most iconic dresses of the 70s, the wrap dress.
 Worn by stars and socialites it never caught one with the mainstream public but has since been revived again and again.
-It is back in style this year making is a great 70s retro-modern outfit to wear now.
+It is back in style this year making it a great 70s retro-modern outfit to wear now.

 70s wrap dresses were made of a light jersey that clung to the body with a thin tie belt that barely held in place.
 They were especially popular as a disco dress.
-Some mainstream styles were button-down shirt dresses with collars and most came in big floral prints or small ditsy prints.
-They would be long maxi dresses but most were knee length.
+Some mainstream styles were button-down shirt dresses with collars.
+They could be long maxi dresses but most were knee-length.
 Simple, casual, feminine and very pretty.

 For your retro wrap dress outfit try 1.
-A pretty jersey wrap dress in a color and pattern that you love 2.
-T strap, Mary Jane or Peep toe “vintage” style heels 3.
+A pretty jersey wrap dress or party dress in a color and pattern that you love 2.
+T-strap, Mary Jane or Peep toe “vintage” style heels 3.
 Large bangle bracelet or short thin gold pendant necklace 4.
 Gorgeous long feathered hair!

 70s Outfit #5: Peasant / Prairie Dress